There are three government agencies that work with refugees. Each agency has different roles and responsibilities:

 Tips for filling in the Webform:

-- Find your UCI number on your Refugee Protection Claimant Document or on any letters from IRCC.
+- Find your UCI number on your Refugee Protection Identity Document or on any letters from IRCC.

 Change your address with CBSA